tanema/ghost_in_the_post/README.md

 end
 ```

+### Why? why? why? ###

+I had many, very interactive components that were rendered client side with hogan and I was faced with reproducing complicated javascript logic in ruby just to support an html template, only for emails.
+It seems silly to create that much redundant code in several places.
+So I did this instead.

+As such this tool should probably be used in limited quantities.

 ### Inspiration

 This gem took a lot of design queues from [roadie-rails](https://github.com/Mange/roadie-rails) and works along side of it so you can preprocess css and pre-run js all at once!